kwhite2/git/frontmatter.md

 ### Projects that use these skills

-- Leaflet, an open-source Javascript library for building mobile-friendly interactive maps [has been built out in a repo that lives on GitHub](https://github.com/Leaflet/Leaflet).
 - [GCDI's digital research institute](https://github.com/DHRI-Curriculum) has been improved and built out over time using GitHub to store and track multiple projects that use the same base of repositories, and new versions.
 - F-ing Algorithm project uses Git and GitHub to create multiple versions of their project in different languages - ([Chinese](https://github.com/labuladong/fucking-algorithm) and [English](https://github.com/labuladong/fucking-algorithm/tree/english)), and to create a [GitBook](https://labuladong.gitbook.io/algo-en/i.-dynamic-programming/analysisofdynamicprogramming) for sharing their work.
 - Here are two examples of using Git and GitHub for teaching - [a syllabus using a GitHub repo](https://github.com/quinnanya/dlcl204) and [a syllabus using a repo and GitPages](https://digitalhistory.github.io/).
+- [Fake New Corpus](https://github.com/several27/FakeNewsCorpus), an open source dataset composed of millions of news articles mainly intended for use in training deep learning algorithms for purpose of fake news recognition.
+The dataset is still work in progress and for now, the public version includes only 9,408,908 articles.
+- [C+=](https://github.com/TheFeministSoftwareFoundation/C-plus-Equality), a feminist programming language, created by The Feminist Software Foundation to smash the toxic Patriarchy that is inherent in and that permeates all current computer programming languages.
+- [Leaflet](https://github.com/Leaflet/Leaflet), an open-source Javascript library for building mobile-friendly interactive maps.

 ### Ethical Considerations